CVE-2015-1816 - LDAP server SSL certificate not verified

 As a following enhancement we can add a way to specify ca_file so they don't have to install it system-wide but that's out of scope of this fix.

-#9 Updated by Dominic Cleal about 2 years ago
+#9 Updated by Dominic Cleal over 2 years ago

 - Description updated (diff)

 - Private changed from Yes to No